belegradesstudio/stickup-WIP/README.md

 Licensed under the **Pact of the Amaranth Rite**.
 See `LICENSE` for details.
 Inspired by the spirit of the MIT license, with deeper roots.

+This crate uses hidapi, licensed under MIT or Apache-2.0.

 ---

 ## Philosophy